 The quantitative requirement contains two components, Pace and Maximum Timeframe.
-All credit hours/courses attempted at UNO are counted in the attempted/earned calculation, including scholastic amnesty credits, remedial courses, and courses assigned a W, I, AU, XF, UW, P/S/U, NG, F. Repeated and grade suspended courses will be counted each time a student attempts the course, however, the course can be counted only once for earned credit towards the degree.
-Credit hours which have been granted amnesty will be counted in attempted hours, but will not count in earned hours.
-This means that the earned ratio of a student with academic amnesty may be adversely affected.
+All credit hours/courses attempted at UNO are counted in the attempted/earned calculation, including scholastic amnesty credits, remedial courses, and courses assigned a W, I, AU, XF, UW, P/S/U, NG, F. Transfer credit hours/courses attempted at a regionally accredited school will count in the Pace and Maximum Timeframe.
+Repeated and grade suspended courses will be counted each time a student attempts the course, however, the course can be counted only once for earned credit towards the degree.
 A UNO student must meet the following Pace and Maximum Timeframe requirements at the end of each semester:

-- All students must successfully earn credit for 67 percent of the courses they attempt.
+- All students must successfully earn credit for 67% of the courses they attempt.

 - Transfer students must meet the minimum GPA requirements for Admission.
 Upon enrollment of first term at the University of New Orleans, they must make continued progress towards completion of degree while maintaining 67% completion rate.